 Graduate entry to Optometry

-This page provides information for graduate entry applicants to the Doctor of Optometry (DOpt).
+This page provides information for graduate entry applicants to the Doctor of Optometry (OD).

-Graduate entry into the DOpt is a competitive process based on GPA and an interview.
+Graduate entry into the OD is a competitive process based on GPA and an interview.
 Places are limited and are awarded to the highest-ranking applicants.

-To be considered for admission into the DOpt, an applicant must have:
+To be considered for admission into the OD, an applicant must have:

 - a bachelor's degree in Biomedical Science at UWA, or an equivalent bachelor's qualification, or a bachelor's degree together with demonstrated adequate knowledge in health and/or medical sciences as recognised by UWA.
 Recognised bachelor’s degrees are those conferred by Australian universities or higher education institutions recognised by the Australian Qualifications Framework or the National Office of Overseas Skills Recognition (NOOSR).